 A person who is bankrupt can put a proposal to their creditors which if accepted results in their bankruptcy coming to an end.Find out more >

-Bankruptcy is available to people who are unable to pay their debts, or who are suffering financial hardship.
+Bankruptcy is available to people who can’t pay their debts, or who are suffering financial hardship.

-A person who is unable to pay their debts may voluntarily file for bankruptcy by filing a Debtor’s Petition with the Official Receiver from the Australian Financial Security Authority (“AFSA“), which is a Commonwealth Government agency.
+A person who can’t pay their debts may voluntarily file for bankruptcy by filing a Debtor’s Petition with the Official Receiver from the Australian Financial Security Authority (“AFSA“).
+AFSA is a Commonwealth Government agency.
 A person filing for bankruptcy may appoint the Official Trustee from AFSA to act as their trustee, or they may appoint a private trustee, such as those at Pearce & Heers.

-Creditors can also apply to Court to make a person who is unable to pay their debts bankrupt if they have a judgment against the person for over $5,000 and if the person has committed an act of bankruptcy.
-A creditor who applies to Court in order to bankrupt a person may elect to have the Court appoint a private trustee as trustee of the bankrupt estate or they may arrange for the Court to appoint the Official Trustee.
+Creditors can also apply to Court to make a person who is unable to pay their debts bankrupt.
+To do this a creditor must generally have a judgment against the person for over $5,000 and have issued a Bankruptcy Notice.
+A creditor who applies to Court in order to bankrupt someone may elect to have the Court appoint a private trustee or they can arrange for the Court to appoint the Official Trustee.

 If a person becomes bankrupt: